 This method involves several clean towels to absorb liquid, and is best for cushions that are not completely soaked.
 Lay a couple of towels, one on top of the other, on the exposed bathroom floor.
 Place a cushion on the layered towels.
 Fold the towels around the cushion.
 Press down on the wrapped cushion to extract water from it, transferring some moisture to the towels.
 Remove the cushion and wring the water from the towels, holding them over the bathtub or sink drain.
 Repeat the wrapping, pressing, and towel wringing processes, until the cushion is free of liquid.

-Prop the cushion on one edge outdoors in a shady area where it can air dry.
+Got outdoor space?
+The sun and air can dry your cushions for you.
+Prop the cushion on one edge outdoors in a well-ventilated area where it can air dry.
+Dry the foam cushions out of direct sunlight; the sun's ultraviolet rays and heat can cause foam to break down or deteriorate.
 Every couple of hours, turn the cushion end over end and back to front to encourage drying from all angles.
-If you must dry it indoors, place it in front of a fan.
+If you dry it indoors, place it in front of a fan.